SiteHeader

 The second step a retiree should take is to prepare a Letter of Instructions to the spouse or next of kin with a copy to a Personal Representative who will act for you in case the spouse or NOK is incapacitated.
 This letter should address the first actions that should be taken and include directions on how to get immediate assistance and how to locate the list of other personal affairs documentation referred to in the previous paragraph.
 The letter should be kept in a readily available and easy to remember place.
 The Personal Affairs Committee has prepared a letter which will serve this purpose and only requires that the retiree fill in a few blanks to make it complete.
 This document can be downloaded Word.
 WordPerfect.
 Chapter Personal Affairs Chairmen are encouraged to download this letter and make it easily available to their membership.

 The following statement is taken directly from the Personal Affairs page of the MOAA website, "If a chapter aspires to the same motto as the national association's "service to country and our members," it is largely up to the personal affairs committee to provide that service".
 MOAA goes on to provide numerous suggestions and publications that can assist chapters in creating a Personal Affairs Committee.
-The website also addresses the issue of providing Survivor Assistance with links to numerous publications at this page: http://www.moaa.org/Spouse/Default.asp.
+The website also addresses the issue of providing Survivor Assistance with links to numerous publications at this page: https://www.moaa.org/Spouse/Default.asp.

 But exactly how should our Florida chapters go about organizing their committee to provide these services and equipping that committee with the tools they need, especially in the area of creating a Military Retiree Survivor Assistance Team?
 And, why the emphasis on Survivor Assistance?
 Because not only is the military retiree population aging as WWII servicemen reach their 80's but also because a disproportionate number of them have moved to Florida to live out their retirement years.